Our Top 22 Tips for Effective E-commerce in Ireland.

 12: Remove Friction with Conversion Rate Optimization

-Every website serves two purposes – attract relevant website visitors and convert these visitors into paying customers.
-Develop a system of measuring the effectiveness of your sales funnel, by analysing this data you should be able to learn where the major drop offs are in your process.
+Every website serves two purposes – to attract relevant website visitors and to convert these visitors into paying customers.
+Develop a system of measuring the effectiveness of your sales funnel, by analysing this data you should be able to learn where the major drop-offs are in your process.

 If you find you are attracting a lot of site visitors but achieving very little interaction with product pages, then you could be targeting the wrong demographic or trying to sell products that very few people want or need.